jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

     </div>
   ```

-Once you’ve added the above elements to your script, take a look at your changes in a browser!
+Take a look at your changes!
 Blank?
 Check your bowser's console for errors.

 Next, let's add interaction to our legend.
 The following variable 'state' and function 'panelSelect' will enable the user to show and hide the map description that we added in the last section.
 Copy and paste the code snippet after your map variable: